Much Wenlock Lease Extension - Free Consultation

 It may end up saving you thousands.

-It is conventional wisdom that a residential leasehold with in excess of one hundred years remaining is worth roughly the equivalent as a freehold.
-Where an further ninety years added to all but the shortest lease, the property will be worth the same as a freehold for many years ahead.
+It is conventional wisdom that a residential leasehold with more than 100 years remaining is worth approximately the equivalent as a freehold.
+Where an additional 90 years added to all but the shortest lease, the property will be worth the same as a freehold for decades to come.

 Lender Requirement